devesh25r/Digital-Nurture-JavaFSE-6386324/README.md

-All the mandatory hands-on as defined are completed honestly, Please read the instruction below & also navigate thoroughly as every exerise is completed with dedication.
+All the mandatory hands-on as defined are completed honestly, Please read the instructions below & also navigate thoroughly as every exerise is completed with dedication.

 Week 1:
 All the exercises are completed with the .java files inside the src folder.